Blosc/python-blosc/ANNOUNCE.rst

 =============================
-Announcing python-blosc X.Y.Z
+Announcing python-blosc 1.6.2
 =============================

 What is new?
 ============

-C-Blosc has been updated to 1.14.3.
-Additionally there have been a number of improvments such as not compiling snappy by default and the implementation of the `get_blocksize()` function.
+The `import numpy` statement in `toplevel.py` has been moved to a later point.
+This makes python-blosc usable without needing numpy once again.
+This behaviour changed in 1.6.1 and has now been reversed to restore the old behaviour.

 For more info, you can have a look at the release notes in: